NoMore201/playmaker/README.md

 Features:
 * Download apks from google play store to your collection.
 Update them or delete if they are not needed anymore.
 * A fdroid repository is setup on first launch.
 You can update it manually, as you add/remove apks to your collection.
-* Credentials you provide for first-time setup are encrypted using AES-256-CBC and sent to the server.
 * Thanks to the non-blocking UI, you can browse the collection or search for an app while the server is updating the fdroid repository.
 * Responsive UI.